 In this picture the board and management “workshop” a lot and they are excited that the challenging task is finally complete.
 Then a big meeting is held, and the strategy is explained to the staff, who seem very interested.
 The staff isn’t being mean if they keep going straight as before, but somehow, they don’t understand what the high-quality ideas in the strategy mean in their work.

 During the five-day war in Kuwait, general Schwarzkopf gave a press conference every day.
 He said, if you’re down at where the sand dunes are and see the enemy, you can easily make good decisions.
-But, if you rise to the satellite orbit, then you know what to do on a grander scale.
+But, if you rise to the helicopter level, then you know what to do on a grander scale.
 If you see fifty tanks approaching you know exactly what to do.

 We need both: The head in the clouds, but with really long legs firmly on the ground.
 One must know how to think with high quality and then you need really long legs.
 That has been my motto for a long time.
 Think high quality thoughts, which business are we truly focusing on?

 When everyone is included in the strategy work, the strategy becomes agile.
 The owners define the sector in which the staff works.
 The owners have a right to say where they invest their money.
 They recruit others to further their business, and people want to join in, because the business purpose towards the clients is so fine.
 The sun symbolizes the business purpose.

 If you include everyone from the start, they understand everything more profoundly.
 It is in fact very affordable and cost-effective for everyone to take part in an online meeting.
 If you create a strategy inside a standard face-to-face conference room and then try to get people to commit to the strategy, they have great difficulties understanding what the strategy means for them in practice.
 Involve and include them all from the start!